CenterForOpenScience/waterbutler/docs/gettingstarted.rst

 Setting Up
 ----------

-Make sure that you are using >= python3.5 and install invoke for your current python3 version.
+Make sure that you are using >= python3.13 and install poetry to manage dependencies.

 .. code-block:: bash

-    pip install setuptools==37.0.0
-    pip install invoke==0.13.0
+    pip install poetry==2.1.2

 Install requirements

 .. code-block:: bash

-    invoke install
+    poetry install

 Or for some nicities (like tests)

 .. code-block:: bash

-    invoke install --develop
+    poetry install --with dev

 Start the server